Where’s the feminism in the awareness?

 post-cancer.
 A lifelong writer and poet, her recent publishing credits include opinion

-Do you wonder where the feminism in the awareness is?
+Do you wonder where the feminism in breast cancer awareness campaigns is?

 If so, do you have ideas to help get things back on track?